UBC-DSCI/introduction-to-datascience-python/source/reading.md

 the API, which is simply a URL that helps the remote server understand which API you are trying to access.
-NASA offers a variety of APIs, each with its own endpoint; in the case of the NASA "Astronomy Picture of the Day" API, the URL endpoint is `https://api.nasa.gov/planetary/apod`, as shown at the top of {numref}`fig:NASA-API-parameters`.
+NASA offers a variety of APIs, each with its own endpoint; in the case of the NASA "Astronomy Picture of the Day" API, the URL endpoint is `https://api.nasa.gov/planetary/apod`.
 Second, we write `?`, which denotes that a list of *query parameters* will follow.
 And finally, we specify a list of query parameters of the form `parameter=value`, separated by `&` characters.
 The NASA "Astronomy Picture of the Day" API accepts the parameters shown in